Skip to main content

 There are limited cases for which you will need to use the Refund option on the payment

-1. a client has paid you via the wrong payment method
+1. Client has paid you via the wrong payment method

-2. a client has paid their bill fully, and later
+2. Client has paid their bill fully, and later

-3. a client has overpaid and requests that the excess be refunded
+3. Client has overpaid and requests that the excess (client credit) be refunded

 To issue a refund for a payment, you can do so from the Payment area in Billing or directly from the Payment report by using the Refund icon.